-We have a number of camping sites available to accommodate your function and group size.
-Bring a one man tent- large family tent-gazebo-marquee together with all the family and your friends.
+We have a number of camping areas available to accommodate your function and group size.
+Bring a one man tent- or a large family tent-gazebo-marquee and camp together with all the family and your friends.

 Go for a family fishing trip at one of our five lakes.
-There is no need to worry about bring bait.
-Visit our onsite 24hr fishing bait vending machine, sited at the main entrance.
+There is no need to worry about bring bait or tackle, it is all available to buy from our onsite shop by the main entrance.

 Wild wood camping